sanjit-sinha/Animekaizoku-Scraper/README.md

 # Animekaizoku-Scraper

-A simple scipt to scrape and scrape links from website https://animekaizoku.com.
-Made this script to bypass annoying pop up and porn ads.
+A simple scipt to scrape links from https://animekaizoku.com.
+I made this script to bypass annoying pop up and porn ads.

 - support ouo shortner bypass.
 - It can scrape direct download links (ddl) + worker links + gdrive links.